Why Gmail Is Blocking Your Email (and How To Fix It)

 Why is Gmail suddenly blocking emails?

-If you’ve been sending emails successfully to Gmail users and they’ve suddenly started being blocked, this may be because you are not authenticating your emails properly.
-Google recently started rejecting all unauthenticated emails, so ensure you have set up SPF and DKIM records for your sending domain.
+If you’ve been sending emails successfully to Gmail users and they’ve suddenly started being blocked, this is usually because your mail isn’t authenticated.
+Google now rejects unauthenticated email, so make sure you’ve set up SPF, DKIM, and DMARC records for your sending domain.

 That’s it!
 Now you know why Gmail is blocking your email and how to fix it.